 On the list below, you’ll find links to government agencies in the largest English-speaking countries, beginning with the U.S. first.
 Use it as a starting point, then do your own research to see what else is available where you live.

-The main government website, includes an extensive small business section where you can search information about taxes, financing, and more.
+The main government website, includes an extensive small business section where you can search information about self-employed taxes, financing, and more.